 Step 5: A list of snapshots will be displayed sorted by date and the macOS version they were created with.
 Select the snapshot you wish to restore from, then click Continue.

 Step 6: You will see a process bar and your Mac will reboot automatically when the recovery is over.

 Solution 5:Recover lost data with the best data recovery software

 Unable to restore files from Time Machine backup or iCloud Drive?
 Relax!
 You still have a chance to recover lost data with professional data recovery.

-iBoysoft Mac Data Recovery is the best file recovery software for macOS 10.15 Catalina, which can recover missing files after macOS Catalina update, recover lost data after downgrading macOS Catalina, recover data from macOS Catalina start-up disks.
+iBoysoft Mac Data Recovery is the best file recovery software for macOS 10.15 Catalina, which can recover missing files after macOS Catalina update, recover lost data after downgrading macOS Catalina, recover lost data from macOS Catalina start-up disks.
 Even when your Mac won't boot after macOS Catalina update, iBoysoft Mac Data Recovery can handle it with ease.
 What's worth mentioning that the program is the most comprehensive APFS data recovery software.
-It can easily and completely recover recently deleted files, recover data from formatted, corrupted, inaccessible APFS volumes/drives.
+It can easily and completely recover recently deleted files, recover lost data from formatted, corrupted, inaccessible APFS volumes/drives.

 Besides, iBoysoft Mac Data Recovery works on different storage media, including hard drives, external hard drives, USB flash drives, SD cards, memory cards, CF cards, etc. It can support almost all file types including photos, videos, documents, emails on Mac.